kaishin/redalemeden.com/content/posts/2010-05-07-design-feedback/index.md

 date: 2010-05-07T20:52:46+02:00
 title: "On Design Feedback"
 category: design
+tags:
+  - design
+  - feedback
+  - work
+  - opinion
 ---

-Design is oftentimes subjective.
-This makes giving constructive design feedback a lifelong challenge, especially when one of the parties involved is not a designer by profession.
+The subjective side of design work makes giving and receiving feedback a challenge for everyone involved, especially when one of the parties is not a designer by profession.
+Poor or unconstructive feedback slows down the design process, erodes trust, and ultimately leads to poor results.
+Here are some rules of thumb to keep in mind when dealing with design feedback.

-It goes without saying that failure to give constructive feedback slows down the design process and might ultimately veer it to the wrong direction.
-To avoid that, it is the responsibility of both parties to make sure they are fulfilling their ends of the deal.

-Those in a position to *give* design feedback should:

-- **Avoid generic adjectives.** Examples include "good", "bad", "awesome", "meh", etc. Better yet, avoid *all* adjectives.

-- **Avoid appreciation verbs.** Examples include "like", "love", "hate", etc.

-- **Ask questions**.
-Understanding the thought process of the designer is key to assess the proposed solution.

-- **Refrain from offering solutions**.
-Let the designer do his work.

-Designers *receiving* design feedback should:

-- **Avoid taking things personally**.
+When you are giving feedback:

+- Try to understand the thought process behind design decisions.

+- Present your feedback as an invitation to rethink these decisions.

+- Avoid giving alternatives without explaining why they would work better.

+If you are receiving feedback:

+- Do not take it personally.
 All criticism should be funneled through the work.

-- **Ask questions**.
-Questions that help turn feedback into problem statements.
+- Try to ask questions that help turn feedback into problem statements.

-- **Listen.** And then listen some more.
+- Listen.
+And then listen some more.